franchiven/predicting-mental-health-reddit/README.md

 Because Reddit facilitates annonomous posting, most posters don't hold back about their mental health struggles, and so Reddit provides a large amount of accurate data to analyse.

 ## Data Collection & Pre-Processing
-Luckily, there is a large dataset on Google BigQuery (fh-bigquery/reddit_posts) going back until 2015.
-Over a million rows were taken over a four year period
+There is a large dataset of Reddit posts on Google BigQuery (fh-bigquery/reddit_posts) going back until 2015.

+Over a million rows were taken from a four year period.
 The cleaning of these posts was acheived using the following steps:

 Removing 'deleted/removed' posts
 Removing symbols, numbers, blank lines etc.
 Spell checking the corpus
 Lemmentisation

-After the text had been cleaned, around 800,000 datapoints were left, the majority class (depression) had 53% of the total datapoints whereas the minority class (bipolar) had 9%.
+After cleaning, around 800,000 datapoints were left; the majority class (depression) had 53% of the total datapoints whereas the minority class (bipolar) had 9%.

 Sub-Reddit | Distribution
 ------------ | -------------